College Scheduler: Four Year Planning

 - Stay engaged.
 History shows that the more you feel a part of the Morehouse community, the better you can do academically.
 Expect and demand excellence from yourself and others.

 - Don't abandon your course!
 A grade of "F" is recorded for a course abandoned without an official withdrawal.

 - Fulfill all obligations to remove an 'I" for incomplete work prior to the deadline.
 Failure to do so results in a grade change that could negatively impact your academic progess.

-- ability to graduate in 4 years.
+- Ability to graduate in four years.
 See your academic advisor on a regular basis to avoid surprises on your graduation audit.